 We will send you account statements at least every 6 months.
 You can ask us for an account statement at any time.
-We may charge a fee for providing additional statements or copies: see the Schedule of Fees, Charges and Transaction Limits brochure.
+We may charge a fee for providing additional statements or copies: see the Fees and Charges and Transaction Limits brochure.